 Refer to the "Diversification and Foundations Course List" under the "Programs (Certificates and Degrees)" section of the catalog for a list of courses that will fulfill this category.

-Graduation Requirement: Writing Intensive (WI): At least 1 WI course Refer to the "Graduation Requirement Course List" under the "Programs (Certificates and Degrees)" section of the catalog for more information.
+Refer to the "Graduation Requirement Course List" under the "Programs (Certificates and Degrees)" section of the catalog for more information.

 Natural Science: Associate in Science Degree (Engineering)